 The bottom line is a dependent must be your “qualifying child” or “qualifying relative” and meet specific tests in order for you to claim them.

-There are 5 tests that will qualify a child as a dependent as follows:
+The 5 tests that will qualify a child as a dependent are:

 - Relationship: Must be your child, adopted child, foster-child, brother or sister, or a descendant of one of these (grand or nephew).